This guide will cover popular Taiwanese festivals throughout various seasons. And for different types of travelers.

 Various countries throughout Asia celebrate the Lunar New Year under different names.
 For instance, in Vietnam, they call it Tet.
 Or in South Korea, they call it Seollal.

-While these countries have their traditions they practice to celebrate this festival, I’m going to focus on what Taiwan does.
+While these countries have their traditions they practice celebrating this festival, I’m going to focus on what Taiwan does.

 By the way…

-You can use this calendar to help you learn when the next Spring Festival is.
-That way, you can better plan your trip to Taiwan.
+Use this calendar to help you learn when the next Spring Festival is.
+It’ll help build your itinerary around the Chinese New Year

 Taiwanese usually get at least five days off and spend the Lunar New Year doing the following: